kiwild6/kim_bio392/day02-paper-reading.md

 Progentix project curates individual cancer CNA profiles and metadata from diffrent cancer studies
 > CNA = copy number alterations

+> CNV = copy number variation

+Copy number aberrations are present in most cancer types and impact tumor development

+CNAs represent a type of nearly ubiquitous and frequently extensive structural genome variations

 Over last few years much more data of cancer genomes were collected

-- copy number aberrations are present i most cancer types and impact tumor development
-- Progenetix is a public cancer genome data resource important for comparison
-- It also contains many information from external resurces and diffrent projects and studies
+Progenetix is a public cancer genome data resource important for comparison and it also contains many information from external resurces and diffrent projects and studies

-most imprtant resources/projects: GEO, ArrayExpress, cBioPortal and TCGA
+- most imprtant resources/projects: GEO, ArrayExpress, cBioPortal and TCGA

 Trough all this new data/samples added many new distinct cancer types could be better accessed

-in SNP array based experiments also allel specific information and loss of heterozygotosity was added an some information about germline variant landscapes
+In SNP array based experiments also allel specific information and loss of heterozygotosity was added an some information about germline variant landscapes

-cancer samples have been annotated with a special NCIt term many distinct cancer types were found in diffrent projects according to National Cancer Theasaurus NCIt bringing this data together many new nodes where idenified
+Cancer samples have been annotated with a special NCIt term

+Many distinct cancer types were found in diffrent projects according to National Cancer Theasaurus NCIt

-breast carcinomes show a consistent CNV profile similar to T-cell non-Hodgines lymphoma, myelodysplastic syndrome and other malignant epethilial tumours
+Breast carcinomes show a consistent CNV profile similar to T-cell non-Hodgines lymphoma, myelodysplastic syndrome and other malignant epethilial tumours

-LOH complements the CNV profile with information of allelic loss a few rominent patterns can then be highligthed
+- LOH complements the CNV profile with information of allelic loss

-ICD-O topography system provides organ and substructure specific mapping of a tumor entity
+- ICD-O topography system provides organ and substructure specific mapping of a tumor entity

-UBERON is a cross-species anatomical structural ontology system closely aligned with developmental processes
+- UBERON is a cross-species anatomical structural ontology system closely aligned with developmental processes

 > API = Application Programming Interface

-for ech sample geographic point coordination is included city coordination was created by using GeoNames
+For each sample geographic point coordination is inclueded and city coordination was created by using GeoNames

-you can filter for cancer type, tissue location, morphology, cell line or geo-graphic location costumized visualization is also possible to select chromosomal regions or a subset of studies
+You can filter for cancer type, tissue location, morphology, cell line or geo-graphic location costumized visualization is also possible to select chromosomal regions or a subset of studies

 Example: